Mercedes E63 AMG saloon

 Sumptuous leather and hugely comfortable seats

-Rear passengers are treated to very high levels of comfort and thanks to the fantastic AMG leather sports seats the front cabin is even better.
-The adjustable suspension provides three different settings allowing drivers to soften or stiffen the ride depending on the type of journey or road surface.
+Rear-seat passengers will be very comfortable, and thanks to the fantastic AMG leather sports seats, the front is even better.
+The adjustable suspension offers three different settings, allowing drivers to soften or stiffen the ride depending on the type of journey or road surface.
 Passengers are very well insulated from road noise, too.

 Practicality & boot space

 Clever controls and very generous amounts of room

-There are loads of practical features inside the E63 - the steering wheel is electronically adjustable for reach and rake, for example, and the computer control dial is very easy to use.
+There are loads of practical features inside the E63: the steering wheel is electronically adjustable for reach and rake and the on-board computer control dial is very easy to use.
 The rear seats provide passengers with a very comfortable ride, too, offering limousine levels of head and legroom.
-The boot is massive, as well, measuring 540 litres.
+The boot is massive as well, holding 540 litres of luggage.

 Reliability & safety

 Packed with safety features and scored full marks in crash testing

 Mercedes' accident-sensing Collision Prevention Assist is included as standard, as is Distronic adaptive cruise control, which can steer the car as well as keep a safe distance from the vehicle in front.
 Seven airbags are fitted as standard, as are side-impact protection bars and Attention Assist – a system that monitors steering behaviour to detect if the driver is falling asleep at the wheel.

 Price, value for money & options

 High-quality performance cars don't come cheap

-At over £70,000, the E63 AMG is very expensive to buy, but, fitted with one of the most impressive engines currently on sale, you do get a lot of very fast car for your money.
-It can also carry up to five people in high levels of comfort.
-Very well kitted-out as standard, buyers can also add optional equipment such as a panoramic sunroof, carbon fibre trim and a reversing camera.
+At over £70,000, the E63 AMG is very expensive, but it's fitted with one of the most impressive engines currently on sale, so you do get a lot of very fast car for your money.
+It can also carry up to five people in superb comfort.
+It's very well kitted-out as standard, but buyers can also add optional equipment such as a panoramic sunroof, carbon-fibre trim and a reversing camera.